Paws off these cats: Bill seeks to stop gov't 'slaughter' of kittens

 Breaking News Emails

-The agency has said animal rights advocates' claim they've been experimenting on 100 cats annually is overblown, but a USDA administrator told Congress last year that "2,988 cats have been used in these research efforts that began in 1982."
+The agency has said animal rights advocates' claim that it has been experimenting on 100 cats annually is overblown, but a USDA administrator told Congress last year that "2,988 cats have been used in these research efforts that began in 1982."

-The bills are being championed by the watchdog group White Coat Waste Project, which has run an ad campaign against the experiments in Maryland.
-The group's vice-president of advocacy and public policy, Justin Goodman, said its members "want this horrific program relegated to the litter box of history."
+The bills are being championed by the watchdog group White Coat Waste Project, which has run an advertisement campaign against the experiments in Maryland.
+The group's vice president of advocacy and public policy, Justin Goodman, said its members "want this horrific program relegated to the litter box of history."

 The Centers for Disease Control and Prevention says toxoplasmosis is one of the leading causes of death from foodborne illnesses in the country.
 Over 40 million Americans carry the parasite without a problem, but it can have "severe consequences" for people who are pregnant or have a compromised immune system.